matter-labs/zksync-web-era-docs/docs/dev/developer-guides/hello-world.md

 Congratulations!
 You have deployed a smart contract to zkSync!
 Now you can visit the [zkSync block explorer](https://explorer.zksync.io/) and search you contract address to confirm it was successfully deployed.

-You can find all the details about how to verify your smart contract using zkSync block explorer [here](../../api/tools/block-explorer/contract-verification.md).
+[This guide](../../api/tools/block-explorer/contract-verification.md) explains how to verify your smart contract using the zkSync block explorer.

 ## Front-end integration